 - Wharton Health Care Management & Economics (PhD)

 - Masters of Science in Health Policy Research Program

 - PhD in Epidemiology

-Click here for the link to the Associate Fellow Application.
+Click here to see the LDI Associate Fellow Application.

 Summer Undergraduate Minority Research (SUMR) Program

 SUMR is a 12-week summer internship program focused on underrepresented minority undergraduate students recruited from universities across the country.
 The trainees experience classroom training in health services research, mentoring, and appropriate role models.
 The goal of the program is to address the current underrepresentation of minorities in academic fields that inform the direction of health care practice and policy, by attracting the next generation of potential health disparities researchers and exposing them to research and our rich research environment.
 This program is based on the belief that identifying and encouraging undergraduates at a time when they are considering their career options will greatly expand the pool of talented individuals who will enter health disparities research and these important fields.